-If you are serious about getting legal assistance a consultation is the best place to start.
-Spend up to a full hour with an immigration attorney to discuss the details of your case, get answers to your questions, work through complex issues and supporting documents and plan an immigration strategy for obtaining benefits.Schedule a Consultation
+If you are serious about naturalization a consultation is the best place to start.
+Spend up to a full hour with an immigration attorney to discuss the details of your case, get answers to your questions, work through issues and supporting documents and plan an immigration strategy.Schedule a Consultation

 There are many criteria you must meet in order to qualify for naturalization.
 Factors that can delay or disqualify you from citizenship include: